polywrap/documentation/src/docs/tutorials/advanced/interfaces/interface-instances.md

 ### Declaring getImplementations

-In addition to importing the interface module in the [Wrapper Schema](/concepts/wrap-schema), you must declare that `getImplementations` will be used for the interface with the `use { getImplementations }` keywords.
+In addition to importing the interface module in the [Wrap Schema](/concepts/wrap-schema), you must declare that `getImplementations` will be used for the interface with the `use { getImplementations }` keywords.

 ```graphql